pointfree-solutions/lottery/README.md

 3. Generate the winner index between 0 and the max number of rows in the input file
 4. Print the winner name and email

+See example.csv for an example of the input

+Note: This was used for picking a winner for an ebook prize at Cluj FP meetup https://www.meetup.com/Cluj-fp